nalawadeaniket/imagePredictor/README.md

 2. Make a copy of the the flask-api folder and open terminal in that Folder.

-3. Install Python packages
-pip install -r requirements.txt
+3. Install Python packages: pip install -r requirements.txt

-4. Run!
-python app.py
+4. Run!: python app.py